 Swedish retail funds include UCITS and AIFs in the form of special funds.
 These funds are construed as pools of assets without any legal capacity and thus cannot acquire rights or assume liabilities.
-In addition, such funds may not be sued in, or be brought before, courts of law or any other public authority.
+In addition, such funds may not be sued in, or brought before, courts of law or any other public authority.
 Consequently, these funds merely consist of the fund assets.
 The fund manager represents the unitholders in respect of all issues concerning such a fund and it is also required by law that the assets of the fund are kept with a custodian that is independent of the fund management company.
 The fund is formed via capital contributions from investors and through the SFSA's approval of the fund rules.
 Accordingly, the establishment of a Swedish retail fund requires a three-party relationship that is governed by contractual and statutory obligations.
+Collective investment structures established as legal vehicles other than UCITS, AIFs and special funds, such as a limited liability company or similar foreign entities, may come to fall within the scope of Swedish fund regulation, but it is currently not possible to set up the above-mentioned funds on the basis of company law as a regulated form of investment fund.